-In the past couple of months, we have been discussing the benefits of localizing your content into other languages.
-The logical reaction would be to start localizing your website and software into all the languages immediately.
+Over the past few months, we have been discussing the benefits of localizing your content into other languages.
+The logical reaction would be to start localizing your website and software into all the languages you want immediately.
+However, we never discussed right-to-left languages.

 Depending on the languages you are localizing into, you will run into various obstacles, but there is a very specific issue which you will have to handle if you want to localize your content into, for example, Arabic.
 This issue is the script used by these languages.